hereon-GEMS/P61AToolkit/docs-src/source/viewer/tut2.rst

 ##########################
-Real space stress analysis
+Laplace space stress analysis
 ##########################

 ******
 Import
 ******

-You can find the dataset for this tutorial here.
+This tutorial starts with the project file that you can find here.